Undergraduate Summer Research Program

-Beginning in summer 2012, The Temple Health & Bioscience District (THBD) in Temple, Texas will sponsor the THBD Scholars Research Program with awards going to 4 undergraduate students.
+In summer 2014, The Temple Health & Bioscience District (THBD) in Temple, Texas will sponsor the THBD Scholars Research Program with awards going to 4 undergraduate students.
 The goal of this program is to provide students with training in the technical aspects of conducting biomedical research by providing "hands on" experience.
 To be eligible for the THBD Scholars Research Program, Students must:

 - Participate in one of the research laboratories in Temple, Texas

 - Have completed their junior year and are eligible for graduation in spring or winter 2015

 - Intend to enter the job market upon graduation in 2015

 As part of the application process, students are asked to indicate their areas of research interest and select three to six possible faculty mentors.
 Students should generally seek mentors who have ongoing research projects which are congruent with the student's interest.
 The faculty research interests and ongoing research projects of faculty in each department can be found in a few different places.

 You are not required to confirm a mentor.
 Dr. Zimmer will use the list you provide in your application, to secure a mentor for you.
 If you have identified a mentor, have them send an email to Mary Ann Wolff confirming they have agreed to be your mentor for the summer.